databricks/databricks-dbutils-scala/README.md

 During the [Experimental](https://docs.databricks.com/release-notes/release-types.html) period, Databricks is actively working on stabilizing the Databricks Utilities for Scala's interfaces.
 You are highly encouraged to pin the exact dependency version and read the [changelog](https://github.com/databricks/databricks-sdk-java/blob/main/CHANGELOG.md) where Databricks documents the changes.
 Databricks may have minor [documented](https://github.com/databricks/databricks-sdk-java/blob/main/CHANGELOG.md) backward-incompatible changes, such as renaming the methods or some type names to bring more consistency.

 ## Contributing
-This section contains the information regarding adding a change in the repository.
+This section contains the guidelines for adding a change to the repository.

+### Submitting a change
 1. Create a PR with the change.
 2. Make sure the changes are unit tested.
 3. Make sure the changes have been tested end to end.
 Please see the section below for end to end manual testing.

-### Manually testing the changes end to end
+### Manually testing the change end to end
-Testing the change end to end is not straight forward since we don't have a dedicated infrastructure for the repository yet.
+Testing the changes end to end is not straight forward since we don't have a dedicated infrastructure for the repository yet.
 Please look at the steps below for manually testing a change end to end.
 1. Build and upload the local jar to Databricks Volumes.
 This will be used later on to install the library on the cluster.
    1. Make sure the changes are in the local branch you would be building the jar from.
    2. From repository root, run: `$ mvn package`
    3. The jars would be build under the following directory from root: `databricks-dbutils-scala/target`
    4. Upload the jar to test to UC Volumes.
 This would be `databricks-dbutils-scala_2.12-0.1.4.jar` in most cases.
 2. Upload the jar in Volumes
-   1. Open the databricks console.
+   1. Open the Databricks console.
-   2. Go to the volumes and click: `Upload to this volume`
+   2. Go to the volume you would like to upload to and click: `Upload to this volume`.
-   3. Select the jar mentioned above in step 1.4.
+   3. Select the jar mentioned above in step 1.4 and upload.
 3. Add an instance profile if needed.
 For example in case of interacting with S3.
-   1. On Databricks console, go to User Settings -> Security -> Manage
+   1. On Databricks console, click on the user icon and go to `Settings` -> `Security` -> `Manage`.
-   2. Click on Add instance profile
+   2. Click on `Add instance profile`.
    3. Add the instance profile you need.
-4. Create a cluster with the library:
+4. Create a cluster and install the library:
-   1. On Databricks console, go to Compute -> Create Compute
+   1. On Databricks console, go to `Compute` -> `Create Compute`
    2. Attach the instance profile (step - 3.3).
    3. Install the library from UC Volumes (step - 2.3)
-5. Create a notebook with the code to test the end to end flow 1.On Databricks console, create a notebook i.e. New -> Notebook
+5. Create a notebook with the code to test the end to end flow.
+   1.On Databricks console, create a notebook, click on `New` -> `Notebook`
    2. Write the code to test the end to end flow, example:
    ```scala
       import com.databricks.sdk.scala.dbutils.DBUtils